 Known as the most secularized nation in Latin America, Uruguay has the highest percentage of atheists and agnostics.
 During the first half of the twentieth century, Uruguay removed religion from its government and educational system.
 Some Uruguayans profess to be nominally Roman Catholic but the majority of the population does not practice any religion.

 Uruguay has a liberal socialist government that passes laws that are not always in the interest of the family.
 Among the problems that Uruguayans faces is a high incidence of depression and the second highest suicide rate in South America.
-In addition hundreds of young boys and girls are abandoned every year.
+In addition hundreds of young boys and girls are institutionalized every year.
 This is due partly because prostitution is legal, but primarily because the family unit is very unstable.
-Some estimate the divorce rate to be 70% or higher and say that it can no longer be measured accurately due to most couples’ inclination to live together without marrying.

-We currently have relationships with children from three orphanages as well as work with children who live nearby the farm.
-It is our privilege to love on these children and to sow into their lives the truths of their inherent value as precious creations of an all powerful God Who loves them unconditionally, Who wants to have a relationship with them and Who has the power to restore and redeem their lives, giving them hope for their futures, both in this life and the next.
+We currently have relationships with two orphanages as well as work with children who live nearby the farm, many who have very difficult family situations.
+It is our privilege to love on these children and to sow into their lives the truths of their inherent value as precious creations of an all powerful God who loves them unconditionally, who wants to have a relationship with them and who has the power to restore and redeem their lives, giving them hope for their futures, both in this life and the next.

 God calls Himself a “Father to the fatherless” (Psalm 68:5) and He desires to draw these hurting children to Himself.
 The longing for unconditional love, restoration and destiny are all found in Him.

 Please pray for them to know their Abba Father and to live out the purposes that He has for their lives.